MArnaudA/Hospital_LLM_RAG/README.md

 ## Test the chatbot

-You can go to [this Streamlit website](https://hospital-chatbot.streamlit.app/) to chat with the chatbot
+You can go to [this Streamlit website](https://hospital-chatbot.streamlit.app/) to chat with the chatbot.